sparanoid/space-lover/README.txt

 == Changelog ==

+= 1.0.10 =
+* Compatibility check for 4.2.2, nothing new, just bump version to tell everyone this plugin still works.

 = 1.0.9 =
 * Compatibility check for 4.1 and 4.1 alpha, nothing new, just bump version to tell everyone this plugin still works.